 The course content will examine how a variety of disciplines have viewed the culture of aging over time and the historical evolution of health care services for older adults.
 Although the primary focus will be aging in America, lessons learned from other global societies will be incorporated to ensure that students are able to understand the meaning and significance of healthy aging.
 Students will examine the aging population in the context of enhancing contemporary understanding of the impact of individuals over 65 who will outnumber the population of young people for the first time in history by mid-century.

-Eric Chwang, Biomedical Ethics
+Eric Chwang, Biomedical Ethics (FULL)